Same-day confirmations

-How confirmation requests work and why they matter for reliable coverage.
+How same-day confirmations work and why they matter for reliable coverage.

 Without confirmations, you’re relying on interpreters to remember their assignments.
-Confirmation requests:
+Same-day confirmations:

 - Reduce no-shows — Interpreters who confirm are more likely to attend